-Certificate Program: A one-totwo-semester program primarily designed to lead to career opportunity.
+Certificate Program: A oneto-two-semester program primarily designed to lead to career opportunity immediately following graduation.
 College Catalog: A comprehensive publication that describes the college's academic programs, courses, and services.
+It is available on the college's website.